swiftlang/swift-evolution/proposals/0271-swiftpm-binary-dependencies.md

 For example, consider these use cases:

- * Someone want's to create a Swift package for generating [LLVM](https://llvm.org) code.
+ * Someone wants to create a Swift package for generating [LLVM](https://llvm.org) code.
 However, LLVM's build process is far more complex than can be currently fit into SwiftPM's build model.
 This makes building an *easy to use* package difficult.